In 2008, I graduated with my masters degree in Marriage and Family Therapy.

 We believe supervision should be a foundational, transformative experience.

-And if you are a licensed supervisor, we’re actively recruiting more supervisors so click here to get started supervising on Motivo.
+And if you are a clinical supervisor, we’re actively recruiting for more supervisors so click here to create your free Motivo Supervisor profile.

 Every week or so, we’ll publish an article that covers some aspect of clinical supervision — whether that’s licensure, best practices, tips and tricks, new regulations, and more!